GeoMOER/moer-bsc-base-r/docs/units/_unit12/unit12-03_project2.md

 In the second project, you will analyse local air quality.

 The air quality data set contains the respective measurement times of the data acquisition, the air quality index (AQI), the sensor readings and a measurement completeness status (0 = complete/valid dataset for this hour; 1 = incomplete/corrupted data set for this hour).
-More information can be found here: https://www.umweltbundesamt.de/node/120668#der-luftqualitatsindex-lqi-des-umweltbundesamtes.
+More information can be found (here)(https://www.umweltbundesamt.de/node/120668#der-luftqualitatsindex-lqi-des-umweltbundesamtes).

 <!-- Please note that, depending on the sensor, different measurement intervals were used (e.g. every minute, hour or day).
 INFO: Eigentlich wurden nur stündliche Messwerte abgerufen.
 Vielleicht ein anzeigefehler? -->